SDG-Den/SDG-TIPS/docs/SDG-TIPS/601-agent-integration.md

 ## Tip source discovery

-List all available modules and their tip counts:
+List all available modules and their tips:

 ```bash
 sdgtip sources